 By the end of Year 2, you will be well on the way to being a high performing business with runs on the board.
 And you’re likely be regarded as a leader in your industry.

 Some might baulk at the 2-year timeframe outlined above.
 However, if you look at the results over those two years –

-- Significant efficiency gains through Fast Process Improvement with an ROI on each project of at least 5 to 1.
+- Significant productivity gains through lots of Fast Process Improvement Projects, with an average ROI of at least 5 to 1.

-- Massive efficiency gains and new capabilities added through Process Reengineering
+- Massive productivity gains and new capabilities added through Process Reengineering

 - A culture of continuous improvement

 - Overall cumulative net savings over 5 years of at least 22.5% of this year’s Sales revenue.
 Forecast the savings for your business.
 For example, an SME currently turning over say $50M per annum, will save at least $11.2M over the next 5 years with this implementation approach.
 This is too much for you or your shareholders to ignore.